Vocal register: Speech pathology

+Vocal pedagogy

 While speech pathologists and scholars of phonetics recognize four registers, vocal pedagogists are divided.
-Indiscriminate use of the word register has led to confusion and controversy about the number of registers in the human voice within vocal pedagogical circles.
+Indiscriminate use of the term register has led to confusion and controversy about the number of registers in the human voice within vocal pedagogical circles.
 This controversy does not exist within speech pathology and the other sciences, because vocal registers are viewed from a purely physiological standpoint concerned with laryngeal function.
 Writers concerned with the art of singing state that there are anywhere from one to seven registers present.
 The diversity of opinion is wide with no consensus.

-The prevailing practice within vocal pedagogy is to divide both men and women's voices into three registers.
-Men's voices are designated "chest", "head", and "falsetto" and women's voices are "chest", "middle", and "head".
-This way of classifying registers, however, is not universally accepted.
-Many vocal pedagogists blame this confusion on the incorrect use of the terms "chest register" and "head register".
-These professionals argue that, since all registers originate in laryngeal function, it is meaningless to speak of registers being produced in the chest or head.
-The vibratory sensations which are felt in these areas are resonance phenomena and should be described in terms related to resonance, not to registers.
-These vocal pedagogists prefer the terms "chest voice" and "head voice" over the term register.
-Many of the problems described as register problems are actually problems of resonance adjustment.
-This helps to explain the multiplicity of registers which some vocal pedagogists advocate.
-For more information on resonance, see Vocal resonation.